Hep151/Protostar-Writeups/Stack/Stack3/Writeup.md

 # Stack3
 ## Briefing
-Stack3 looks at environment variables, and how they can be set, and overwriting function pointers stored on the stack (as a prelude to overwriting the saved EIP)
+Stack3 looks at environment variables, and how they can be set, and overwriting function pointers stored on the stack (as a prelude to overwriting the saved EIP).

 Hint: